Pop Warner: Playing career

-On Warner's train ride to Ithaca (the site of Cornell), he met Carl Johanson, then Cornell's football coach, who was impressed by Warner's weight (200 pounds).
+On Warner's train ride to Ithaca, where Cornell is located, he met Carl Johanson, then Cornell's football coach, who was impressed by Warner's weight (200 pounds).
 Johanson practically ordered Warner to attend practice.
 This happened even though Warner admitted that he had never handled a real football.
 Despite his commitment to football, at the time Warner's true passion was baseball.
 During one of his first practices at Cornell he badly injured his shoulder and never played serious baseball again.
 Warner also participated in track and field and was the school's heavyweight boxing champion for two years.

 Football

 During his three years at Cornell, Warner played as a guard on the football team.
 Even though he graduated in the spring of 1894, he returned as a post-graduate and was named captain of the 1894 team, which had a 6–4–1 record.

 Due to the then-tradition of alumni coming back to assist their undergraduate teams in rivalry games, Cornell's coach Marshall Newell left for several weeks to assist Harvard in its rivalry game with Yale.
 As a captain, Warner was put in charge during the coach's absence.
 It was during this time that Warner came up with his first original play: Three backs who normally protected the rusher would fake a run to one side, while the quarterback kept the ball and would hand it to the runner, who now had an open field to run through on the other side.
 During the first in-game execution of the play, Warner carried the ball and was able to run clear for 25 yards.
 However, as Warner was a guard and not a runner, he was incorrectly holding the ball, and fumbled upon being tackled.